AKAD0/FFM_XOR/README.md

 </p>

 $$
-\text{Fig.2: Block scheme of the algorythm}
+\text{Fig.2: Block scheme of the algorithm}
 $$

 The listing of the program is provided in the '/FNN_XOR.ipynb' file.

 # 5. Results
-MSE metric evaluated as '0.0' and simple human check of outputted results show that the algorythm solves the problem.
+MSE metric evaluated as '0.0' and simple human check of outputted results show that the algorithm solves the problem.